-This International Standard does not include requirements specific to other management systems, such as those for environmental management, occupational health and safety management, or financial management.
+This International Standard does not include requirements specific to other management systems, such as those for environmental management, occupational health and safety management, security management, nuclear accounting and control or financial management.

 Sector-specific quality management system standards based on the requirements of this International Standard have been developed for a number of sectors.
 Some of these standards specify additional quality management system requirements, while others are limited to providing guidance to the application of this International Standard within the particular sector.